-San Francisco and its hotels lost their appeal over the years as both the room and parking rates shot up to the stratosphere.
-Also, for the last few years, I’ve been a big proponent of vacation rentals, especially when I stay in my favorite city.
+When I travel to San Francisco, many of their hotels have lost their appeal over the years as both the room and parking rates shot up to the stratosphere.
+Also, I’ve lately been a big proponent of vacation rentals, especially when I stay in my favorite city.

 But as I mature, I’m beginning to see the benefit of staying in hotels, simply because you know what to expect when you arrive.
 You might get varying degrees of luxurious décor, but you’ll nearly always get a comfortable bed and a sparkling clean bathroom.
 You won’t have a kitchen, but you’ll get a pest-free environment 99.5% of the time…and access to some decent restaurants for meals.

-At the rentals I’ve lately been staying, I’ve encountered these and other inconsistencies more often.
+At the rentals I’ve recently stayed, I’ve encountered these and other inconsistencies more often.
 Most of the places have been fine.
 But it’s disappointing to find something I was expecting not be there (a Nespresso machine, mentioned in the Airbnb description and the owners in-unit guidebook in San Francisco), or I encounter something that I didn’t want to (a few creepy crawlies in a kitchen in Austin).

 That’s why I’m writing a series of hotels I’ve stayed at in the past few weeks during this summer.
 Since JRS is in San Francisco for a month-long art program, we aren’t going somewhere major for our family vacation.
 These very short hotel stays have essentially become that for the year.